 On January 30, 2000, an oil spill occurred at the Desaguadero River crossing near Oruro, Bolivia (approximately 100 km southwest of La Paz) when the OSSA-2 crude oil pipeline owned and operated by Transredes ruptured.
 The spilled oil was carried at least 170 kilometers downstream toward the mouths of Lake Uru Uru and Lake Poopó before being contained.
 The spill occurred during a period of heavy rain, which aggravated the effects of the spill.

-The total amount of oil that was discharged during the spill has not yet been conclusively determined, although studies indicate that approximately 29,000 Bl of reconstituted crude oil was released into the river.
-Approximately 18,000 Bl evaporated within a few days.
-The remaining approximately 11,000 Bl have been the subject of the clean-up efforts described below.
+The total amount of oil discharged during the spill has not yet been conclusively determined, although the volume has been approximated to be 29,000 barrels.
+Of this amount, approximately 18,000 barrels evaporated within a few days, and the remaining 11,000 barrels are the subject of clean-up efforts.

-Upon learning of the incident, Transredes took immediate steps to contain the damage caused by the spill and to provide assistance to those persons harmed by it.
+Upon learning of the incident, Transredes took immediate steps to contain the damage from the spill and to provide assistance to persons affected.
 Transredes hired Garner Environmental Services, Inc. to remove as much oil from the area as possible.
-Transredes believes that the total costs of clean up and relief efforts associated with the spill will be approximately US$30 million to US$36 million.
-To date, slightly more than half that amount has been accrued.
+Transredes approximates that the total clean up costs and relief efforts associated with the spill will be between US$30 million to US$36 million.

 Transredes believes that it has insurance coverage for its clean up and relief costs.
-Transredes’s insurers have reserved rights under their respective policies, however.
-Transredes cannot guarantee that the presently pending coverage disputes will be resolved in its favor.
+Transredes’ insurers have reserved rights, however, under their respective policies.
+There is no guarantee that coverage disputes will be resolved in Transredes’ favor.

 The Ministry of Hydrocarbons has opened a formal investigation into the cause of the spill.
-The removal and replacement of the pipeline was approved by SIRESE and was carried out under its supervision and in accordance with local regulations.
+The removal and replacement of the pipeline was approved by SIRESE and was carried out under its supervision.